 Statement of the Problem and Research Questions (Understanding of the problem, research questions, and their importance) - 15%

-- 1. Demonstrated understanding of the problem. - 2.
-Demonstrated importance of research questions, goals and objectives, including alignment with the aims of the solicitation. - 3.
-Demonstrated awareness of the state of current research.
+- 1. Demonstrated importance of research questions, goals and objectives, including alignment with the aims of the solicitation. - 2.
+Demonstrated thorough knowledge of the extant literature in the field and awareness of the state of current research.